High Court of Australia: Post-war period

-From 1952, with the appointment of Sir Owen Dixon as Chief Justice, the court entered a period of stability.
+From 1952, with the appointment of Sir Owen Dixon as chief justice, the court entered a period of stability.
 After World War II, the court's workload continued to grow, particularly from the 1960s onwards, putting pressures on the court.
-Sir Garfield Barwick, who was Attorney-General from 1958 to 1964, and from then until 1981 Chief Justice, proposed that more federal courts be established, as permitted under the Constitution.
+Sir Garfield Barwick, who was attorney-general from 1958 to 1964, and from then until 1981 chief justice, proposed that more federal courts be established, as permitted under the Constitution.
 In 1976 the Federal Court of Australia was established, with a general federal jurisdiction, and in more recent years the Family Court and Federal Magistrates Court have been set up to reduce the court's workload in specific areas.

 In 1968, appeals to the Privy Council in matters involving federal legislation were barred.
 In 1986, with the passage of the Australia Acts direct appeals to the Privy Council from state Supreme Courts were also closed off.

-The life tenure of High Court Justices was ended in 1977.
-A national referendum in May 1977 approved the Constitution Alteration (Retirement of Judges) Act (Cth), which upon its commencement on 29 July 1977 amended section 72 of the Constitution so as require that all Justices appointed from then on must retire on attaining the age of 70 years.
+The life tenure of High Court justices ended in 1977.
+A national referendum in May 1977 approved the Constitution Alteration (Retirement of Judges) 1977, which upon its commencement on 29 July 1977 amended section 72 of the Constitution so as require that all justices appointed from then on must retire on attaining the age of 70 years.

 The High Court of Australia Act 1979 (Cth), which commenced on 21 April 1980, gave the High Court power to administer its own affairs and prescribed the qualifications for, and method of appointment of, its Justices.

 Legal history

-Historical periods of the High Court are commonly denoted by reference to the Chief Justice of the time.
-It ought be noted however, that the Chief Justice is not always the most influential figure on the Court.
+Historical periods of the High Court are commonly denoted by reference to the chief justice of the time, akin to that of the Supreme Court of Canada under the Chief Justice of Canada.
+However, the chief justice is not always the most influential figure on the Court.